karlhulme/jsonotron/readme.md

 Being able to associated additional arbitrary data, and have that data validated, without ever repeating the key, is a very efficient way of storing this data.

 Ultimately, we build a JSON schema containing just the enum definition, so from a client perspective the result is really the same anyway.

+### Why is there not an array type?

+Very few languages allow us to define constraints on an array type directly, for example, specifying the minimum or maximum number of items.

+The availability of array types overlaps with the ability to specify record properties as arrays, which results in a higher burden on the templates used to generate code.

 ### Why generate JSON Schema IDs?